Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

-\Cref{fig:code-coverage} shows the line, and branch code coverage for DuckDB and PostgreSQL from a 24-hour testing.
+\paragraph{Code coverage} \Cref{fig:code-coverage} shows the line and branch code coverage for DuckDB and PostgreSQL over a 24-hour testing period starting from a clean build and empty database.
 In DuckDB, \toolname achieves 19.9\% and 18.1\% higher line and branch coverage than SQLancer++, respectively, and 11.3\% and 3.4\% higher than SQLancer.
-In PostgreSQL, our tool outperforms SQLancer++ but slightly underperforms SQLancer.
-This is expected, as SQLancer has been extensively optimized for PostgreSQL by the open-source community over many years.
-Specifically, SQLancer covers 22 types of DDL and DML statements (\emph{e.g.,} \texttt{CREATE SEQUENCE}) in PostgreSQL.
-In contrast, our tool currently focuses on detecting logic bugs within SQL queries.
-Overall, the results demonstrate that \toolname can generate diverse and complex test cases at scale, covering more code paths than state-of-the-art techniques in DuckDB.
-This indicates that the use of LLMs in \toolname does not compromise its testing efficiency.
+Note that, we did not compare with EET on DuckDB, as it does not support this DBMS.
+In PostgreSQL, \toolname slightly underperforms SQLancer overall but outperforms SQLancer++ (by 19.0\% in line coverage and 22.5\% in branch coverage) and EET (by 5.2\% and 2.6\%, respectively).
+This suboptimal performance is expected, as SQLancer has been extensively optimized specifically for PostgreSQL by the open-source community over many years.
+Specifically, SQLancer supports 22 types of DDL statements (e.g., \texttt{CREATE SEQUENCE}) and various DML statements beyond \texttt{SELECT} queries that PostgreSQL supports, whereas \toolname focuses on detecting logic bugs across different DBMS implementations.

+For a finer-grained comparison, we additionally evaluated \toolname and SQLancer on PostgreSQL with respect to optimizer code coverage, since the optimizer is a core component that is closely tied to \texttt{SELECT} queries and widely studied in prior work~\cite{tang2023detecting, rigger2020detecting}, along with the diversity of features exercised by \texttt{SELECT} queries that are covered by the test queries.
+The results show that \toolname achieved 66.46\% line coverage and 55.85\% branch coverage of PostgreSQL’s optimizer, compared to 62.33\% and 52.17\% by SQLancer.
+To evaluate feature diversity, we randomly sampled ten \texttt{SELECT} queries from each tool and counted their unique features using two third-party parsers: \emph{pglast}~\cite{pglast} (counting number of unique PostgreSQL types) and \emph{sqlparse}~\cite{sqlparse} (counting number of unique AST nodes).
+We found that \toolname covered 23 features in pglast and 151 features in sqlparse, while SQLancer only covered 15 and 76, respectively.
+This demonstrates \toolname's stronger ability to generate feature-rich queries.
+The sampled queries are provided in~Appendix~D.

+Note that we did not compare with mutation-based testing tools, such as SQLRight~\cite{liang2022detecting} and SQuirrel~\cite{zhong2020squirrel}, as they highly rely on the quality of seed queries and use the official unit tests provided by the DBMS as the initial input.
+This introduces bias in the comparison, as the official unit tests are usually well-designed and purposefully cover many code paths for the DBMSs that they are designed for.
+In fact, SQLRight achieved $51.3\%$ line coverage on PostgreSQL in the first few minutes after feeding PostgreSQL's official unit test cases as seed queries, but quickly saturated after that without further improvement during the remainder of the testing period.

+Overall, our results demonstrate that \toolname can generate feature-rich, diverse, and complex test cases at scale, covering more optimizer paths than state-of-the-art techniques.